learn-co-students/programming-univbasics-3-labs-with-tdd-online-web-prework/README.md

 tests while also getting a little more practice with variables.

 ## Building a Simple Calculator

-Your task in this lab is to build a simple calculator.
-Using variables, this calculator will be able to take any two numbers and produce the result of their addition, subtraction, multiplication and division.
-The exact specifications we need to create this calculator are available to us... _in the tests_.

 ## Test Driven Behaviors

 When we want to run an experiment, we need to develop a hypothesis and we need